eitanova/crashes-data/README.md

-# Data Science Project - Crashed data & manipulations
+# Data Science Project - car accidents

 ### Motivation
 We used this platform to analyse data related to accident and to come with